Public debt in Switzerland is low by international standards. Public finances have been in surplus for a number of years.

 Federal government spending accounts for around 33% of total public expenditure.
-At roughly 43%, cantonal spending accounts for the bulk of total public expenditure, while the remaining 24% is spent at communal level.
+The bulk of public spending, roughly 43%, takes place at cantonal level, while the remaining 24% is spent at communal level.

 Taxes are the main source of public revenue.
-There are two federal taxes – value-added tax (VAT) and the direct federal tax.
-For the cantons and the communes, the main sources of revenue are personal income tax and private wealth tax.
+There are two federal taxes: value added tax (VAT) and direct federal tax.
+The cantons and the communes primarily generate revenue from income tax and wealth tax.

 Changes in public debt levels

-Switzerland experienced a dramatic rise in its public debt during the 1990s, going from 30.9% of its gross domestic product (GDP) in 1990 to 52.8% by the end of 2004.
-Following the introduction of a cap on public spending by the federal government in 2003, Swiss public debt shrank.
-By 2014 its debt-to-GDP ratio had fallen to 34.7%.
+Switzerland experienced a sharp increase in public debt during the 1990s, rising from 30.9% of GDP in 1990 to 52.8% by the end of 2004.
+Following the introduction of a spending cap by the federal government in 2003, Swiss government debt levels declined once again.
+By 2014 the debt-to-GDP ratio had fallen to 34.7%.

-Switzerland's consolidated public accounts (Confederation, cantons, communes, and social security system) have posted a surplus or only a slight deficit since 2006.
+Switzerland's consolidated public accounts (federal government, cantons, communes, and social security system) have posted a surplus or only a slight deficit since 2006.